jmasurovsky/MechaCar_Statistical_Analysis/README.md

 ## T-Tests on Suspension Coils

 - Briefly summarize your interpretation and findings for the t-test results.
 Include screenshots of the t-test to support your summary.

+## Study Design: MechaCar vs Competition

+- Write a short description of a statistical study that can quantify how the MechaCar performs against the competition.

+- What metric or metrics are you going to test?
+- What is the null hypothesis or alternative hypothesis?
+- What statistical test would you use to test the hypothesis?
+And why?
+- What data is needed to run the statistical test?